rexcontrols/REXexamples/0303_PID_Control/0303-29_Smith_Predictor/README.md

 the process value on mathematical model without a deadtime and control the system according this information.

-The PIDMA - PID controller with Moment Autotuner, which is implemented in REX Control System, is able to estimate parameters of the process.
+The PIDMA - PID controller with Moment Autotuner, which is implemented in REXYGEN System, is able to estimate parameters of the process.
 User can set this parameters into the Smith Predictor and autotune the PID controller according the information from the mathematical model.